Categories: Parent Information

 • Monitor the time your child spends online and keep a lookout for any changes in your child’s activity, school or social behaviours.

 • Encourage your child to tell you if they are being cyberbullied or if another user is making them uncomfortable – they can ‘block’ players or report any threatening or suspicious behaviour to the game’s administrators.
-If you suspect your child is being groomed online by stranger, you can report this to the Australian Federal Police on the Child exploitation form.
+If you suspect your child is being groomed online by a stranger, you can report this to the Australian Federal Police on the Child exploitation form.

 Empower